 If a good deal is what you want, a refurbished or even a used phone may be for you.
 But when buying used, you should take your time and follow a few tips, which you can check out in our dedicated post here.

 And let’s not forget about software.
-If you want to get the latest version of Android as soon as possible, you’ll have to go with a Google Pixel phone or perhaps even an Android One device.
-OnePlus is also great at shipping out updates fast.
-HTC and LG aren’t the best, as is the case for many lesser-known Chinese manufacturers — learn more here.
+If you want to get the latest version of Android as soon as possible, you’ll have to go with a Google Pixel phone.
+OnePlus is also great at shipping out updates fast, and so is Samsung.
+On the other hand, Asus isn’t the best in this area, as is the case for many lesser-known Chinese manufacturers.